 There is no minimum age for entry to the University, but offers for undergraduate programmes are normally made on the basis of national qualifications which will be obtained by the age of 17/18.
 There is no upper age limit.

 The University does not accept an in loco parentis responsibility for children (i.e. those under 18 years of age at entry).
 The University does, however, recognise that it has special duties of care towards children and is committed to practice that protects children, young people and vulnerable adults from harm.
-The University seeks to take every reasonable step to safeguard children by adopting child protection guidelines through a code of behaviour and following appropriate procedures for the vetting and training of people who work directly with children and young people.
+The University seeks to take every reasonable step to safeguard children by adopting child protection guidelines through a code of behavior and following appropriate procedures for the vetting and training of people who work directly with children and young people.

 7. Mature students